gsauthof/osjitter/README.md

 system.
 Thus, one still needs to execute a domain specific test-suite to the real-time program of interest after a tool like OSjitter shows good results.

+The Pingong utility measures the overhead of several thread notification mechanisms such as spinning on a atomic variable (with/without pauses), POSIX condition variables, semaphores, pipes and raw Linux futexes.

 2019, Georg Sauthoff <mail@gms.tf>, GPLv3+